-A pupil will be given a warning and name written on a traffic light, if behaviour continues the pupil will receive a time out.
-A member of staff must inform the class teacher this has occurred and that member of staff records on Progress Teaching.
+A pupil will be given a warning and name written on a clipboard.
+If behaviour continues, the pupil will receive a time out.
+A member of staff must inform the class teacher this has occurred, and that member of staff records on Progress Teaching.
 For immediate sanctions at lunchtime, pupils will spend time with a member of the senior staff as a cooling off period and to reflect on what they should have done - or would do differently next time.

-Pupils' conduct outside the Academy
+Pupils' conduct outside the academy